Yayoi Kusama: New York City: 1957–1972

-Since 1963, Kusama has continued her series of Mirror/Infinity rooms.
+From 1963, Kusama continued her series of Mirror/Infinity rooms.
 In these complex infinity mirror installations, purpose-built rooms lined with mirrored glass contain scores of neon-colored balls, hanging at various heights above the viewer.
 Standing inside on a small platform, an observer sees light repeatedly reflected off the mirrored surfaces to create the illusion of a never-ending space.

 During the following years, Kusama was enormously productive, and by 1966, she was experimenting with room-size, freestanding installations that incorporated mirrors, lights, and piped-in music.
 She counted Judd and Joseph Cornell among her friends and supporters.
 However, she did not profit financially from her work.
 Around this time, Kusama was hospitalized regularly from overwork, and O'Keeffe persuaded her own dealer Edith Herbert to purchase several works to help Kusama stave off financial hardship.
 She was not able to make the money she believed she deserved, and her frustration became so extreme that she attempted suicide.

 In the 1960s, Kusama organized outlandish happenings in conspicuous spots like Central Park and the Brooklyn Bridge, often involving nudity and designed to protest the Vietnam War.
-In one, she wrote an open letter to Richard Nixon offering to have sex with him if he would stop the Vietnam war.
-Between 1967 and 1969, she concentrated on performances held with the maximum publicity, usually involving Kusama painting polka dots on her nude performers, as in the Grand Orgy to Awaken the Dead at the MoMA (1969), in which performers were instructed to embrace each other while engaging the sculptures around them at the Sculpture Garden of the Museum of Modern Art.
+In one, she wrote an open letter to Richard Nixon offering to have sex with him if he would stop the war.
+Between 1967 and 1969, she concentrated on performances held with the maximum publicity, usually involving her painting polka dots on her nude performers, as in the Grand Orgy to Awaken the Dead at the MoMA (1969), in which performers were instructed to embrace each other while engaging the sculptures around them at the sculpture garden of the Museum of Modern Art.
 During the unannounced event, eight performers under Kusama's direction removed their clothing, stepped nude into a fountain, and assumed poses mimicking the nearby sculptures by Picasso, Giacometti, and Maillol.